You'd be surprised at how much money you spend on useless stuff.

 If you decided to give up credit as part of your plan to get out of debt, you might not have been paying attention to your credit score.
 However, even if you are going with a cash-based budget, you should check your score for inaccuracies.

 Many insurance companies reward safe drivers with better rates.
-To cut your insurance costs further as your insurer if they office a driving monitor device.
+Cut your insurance costs further as your insurer if they office a driving monitor device.
 These devices record how fast you exhilarate and how hard you brake, so if you drive like a granny, you could save 10 to 15 percent or more.

 15. Make Your Cleaning Products